yesennes/relevant-xkcd/README.md

 comic ever.
 Searching that is probably a good idea to get a relevant XKCD.

 ### Installation

+At the moment the docker does not work.

 The server is dockerized.
 To get an instance running on port 8080 of your host machine, simply do: